leapcode/leap_web/README.md

 To peruse the database, visit http://localhost:5984/_utils/

+The task `db:rotate` must come before `db:migrate`, in order to assure that the special rotating databases get created.

+Do not run the normal CouchRest task 'couchrest:migrate'.
+Instead, use 'db:rotate' since the latter will correctly use the couchdb.admin.yml file.

 Testing
 --------------------------------

 To run all tests

+    bin/rake RAILS_ENV=test db:rotate    # if not already run
-    bin/rake couchrest:migrate # if not already run
+    bin/rake RAILS_ENV=test db:migrate   # if not already run
     bin/rake test

 To run an individual test: